SouthernMethodistUniversity/intro/sections/how.md

 * "Many students tell me that in order to get started with digital humanities, they’d like to have some idea of what they might do and what technical skills they might need in order to do it." [by Miriam Posner](http://miriamposner.com/blog/how-did-they-make-that/)

 * We will be basing in session discussion around the following posts. **Read the following post and watch the video before this session.**
-We have allotted 1 hour to watch & read the following, but you can
 * ***[How Did They Make That? by Miriam Posner](https://miriamposner.com/blog/how-did-they-make-that/)***
 *  ***[How Did They Make That?
 The Video!by Miriam Posner](http://miriamposner.com/blog/how-did-they-make-that-the-video/)***
 * [Discussion handout](https://smu.box.com/s/valmcgnur9lwwffiqoiqc2uad3zl866s)